Are you a team player?

 We go through our lives and careers being told how to be a team player.
 But what we don’t learn early enough is there is a fine line between being a team player and being able to set boundaries for your life and career that allow for balance.
 Many of us are the first people to volunteer for things in the office like committees or to be a mentor to a new employee as well as the first to volunteer in our personal lives as coaches, community volunteers, and leaders.
 Most of us do it because we love being a part of something that is having an impact, but when we are too much of a team player we begin to resent and dislike these extra-curricular activities because we are saying yes to too many things.
 It’s not that we need to say no to everything someone asks us to do, it’s that we need to assess the commitment and make sure we can fully commit and give that effort what it needs.
 And sometimes, that means saying no when you can’t and realizing that people will respect you for being honest about your ability to fully commit to the effort.
 And those efforts that you do commit to will be much more fulfilling because you will give them the focus and energy that they need to be successful.

 What we all need to be aware of is that when we personally sign up for too much or we have employees that are team players, we need to make sure we are assessing our commitments before we hit “burnout”.
-Once burnout happens we see turnover and people leaving their current roles, setting new boundaries to their careers and starting fresh.
+Once burnout happens we see turnover and people leaving their current roles, setting new boundaries for their careers, and starting fresh.

-Check out the SuperPower Success podcast, episode titles “Can you be too much of a Team Player?”
+Check out the SuperPower Success podcast episode titled “Can you be too much of a Team Player?”
 This is a great conversation with talking points around this topic.
-Our Keystone Group international team works with and coaches many individuals that struggle in this area – either personally or professionally.
-Reach out to our team and we can discuss how we can help you be a better team player and maximize your ability to find your place and voice. email@example.com
+Our Keystone Group International team works with and coaches many individuals that struggle in this area – either personally or professionally.
+Reach out to our team and we can discuss how we can help you be a better team player and maximize your ability to find your place and voice.